SCIInstitute/SCIRun/docs/SCIRun5ModuleGeneration.md

 #### 6.1 Strategy
 The strategy for converting a module from SCIRun 4 to SCIRun 5 is very similar to the strategy of making a new module, which is to start with the basics, and add all the necessary parts piece by piece.
 This is demonstrated in our previous examples, especially in Chapters [3](#example-simple-module-without-ui) & [4](#example-simple-module-with-ui).

 Another document outlining the steps to convert a module which may be helpful is in the source code: `src/Documentation/Manuals/ModuleConversionSteps.md`.
-It can also be found on [github](https://github.com/SCIInstitute/SCIRun/blob/master/src/Documentation/Manuals/ModuleConversionSteps.md).
+It can also be found on [GitHub](https://github.com/SCIInstitute/SCIRun/blob/master/src/Documentation/Manuals/ModuleConversionSteps.md).

 ##### 6.1.1 Set up Git Branch
-In order for all the hard work of converting a module to be useful for all the users of SCIRun, be sure to use git and github for version control.
+In order for all the hard work of converting a module to be useful for all the users of SCIRun, be sure to use Git and GitHub for version control.
 Make sure that you have your own fork, sync to the SCIRun repository [Section 1.1.3](#113-creating-your-scirun-fork).
 Create a new branch in your fork for each module conversion [Section 1.1.3](#113-creating-your-scirun-fork) and be sure to commit your changes frequently.

 ##### 6.1.2 Create a Module Configuration file
 Create a module configuration file [Section 2.2](#22-module-configuration-file) for the module in the `src/Modules/Factory/Config/` directory.
 It may be easiest to copy an existing file and change it.
 Be sure that all the names match the appropriate names of other files and fields in other files.
 It will be easier if the naming convention shown in [Section 2.2](#22-module-configuration-file) (name, nameDialog, nameAlgo, etc.) Leave fields blank with `"N/A"`.
 For now, it can help to only fill in the first section `"module"`, as we will be adding the UI and the algorithm piece by piece.
 Commit the changes to the local branch for the module.

 ##### 6.1.3 Create a Module Header file
 Most of the modules in SCIRun 4 did not have header files for the module code, so one will need to be created for them.
 Copy the template header file [Section 2.3.1](#231-module-header-file) or another module header file.
 The header file needs to be in the same location as the module .cc file (next Section).
 Change all the references to match the name of the module.
 Change the port names, number, and type.
 Make sure all functions used in the module code are declared in the header.
 Commit the changes to the local branch for the module.

 ##### 6.1.4 Get Module to Build Without Functionality
 Getting the module code from SCIRun 4 working in SCIRun 5 can be challenging because there are a number of infrastructure and function changes.
 For this reason, it can beneficial to start with the basic code and build from there.
 Most of the SCIRun 4 module code is in the `src/Modules/Legacy/` directory, and can remain there.
 Make sure the header file is also in this directory.

 Once the files are in the correct place, begin by removing all the SCIRun 4 specific code.
 If desired, the SCIRun 4 code can be commented out for now instead of deleted, but should be cleaned up before submitting a pull request.
-Remove any port header file includes, such as: `#include <Dataflow/Network/Ports/FieldPort.h>`, and The `DECLARE_MAKER` function.
+Remove any port header file includes, such as: `#include <Dataflow/Network/Ports/FieldPort.h>`, and the `DECLARE_MAKER` function.
 Remove the class declaration, as the header should already contain the essential declarations.
 We will add more as needed.

 Make sure that the namespaces used are correct (at least two, `Fields/Math/etc` and Networks, are needed as seen in [Section 2.3.2](#232-module-code-file)).
 Make sure that the module header is included and the other headers included have the correct path.
 Change the module constructor (`@modulename@::@modulename@()` in the template example) to match the format shown in [Section 2.3.2](#232-module-code-file) with the correct port names.
-Add the `verb|staticInfo_` variable as in [Section 2.3.2](#232-module-code-file).
+Add the `staticInfo_` variable as in [Section 2.3.2](#232-module-code-file).
 Add a blank `setStateDefaults()` function:

 ```
 void @ModuleName@::setStateDefaults()